hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `read_replica_count` - (Optional) The number of readonly secondary replicas associated with the database to which readonly application intent connections may be routed.

+---
+`serverless` supports the following:

+* `auto_pause_delay_in_minutes` - (Optional) Time in minutes after which database is automatically paused.
+A value of -1 means that automatic pause is disabled.

+* `min_capacity` - (Optional) Minimal capacity that database will always have allocated, if not paused.

 ## Attributes Reference